 However, evaluating these tools is often challenging due to the scarcity of a large-scale labeled dataset.
-Based on our investigation of 20 academic papers, two common methods have been used to evaluate these tools: (i) manually labeling a small-scale dataset (typically comprising hundreds of contracts) and using it to evaluate the effectiveness (e.g., precision, recall)~\cite{liao2022smartdagger}, and (ii) using their tools to analyze a large-scale dataset (usually containing thousands of contracts) and then manually checking the correctness of some/all contracts which are labeled as positive~\cite{oyente}.
+Based on our investigation of 20 academic papers, two common methods have been used to evaluate these tools: (1) manually labeling a small-scale dataset (typically comprising hundreds of contracts) and using it to evaluate the effectiveness (e.g., precision, recall)~\cite{liao2022smartdagger}, and (2) using their tools to analyze a large-scale dataset (usually containing thousands of contracts) and then manually checking the correctness of some/all contracts which are labeled positive~\cite{oyente}.

 Both of these two methods have their limitations.
 In the \textit{first} method, the selection of the dataset might be unfair or non-representative.
 Although many researchers have randomly selected and labeled hundreds of smart contracts to evaluate their tools, the majority of these contracts are toy contracts with significantly fewer lines of code than real-world DApp projects.
-Achieving good results on a dataset predominantly composed of toy contracts cannot guarantee the tool's effectiveness for actual DApps.
-Furthermore, only a small proportion of contracts contain weaknesses among the hundreds of contracts, which also impact the results.
-Regarding the \textit{second} method, it can only determine the false/true positive values of proposed tools, however, it cannot evaluate the tool's false/true negatives.
-In addition, although the evaluation of prior tools include a substantial number of smart contracts, approximately 96\% of them are toy contracts that contain less than five transactions~\cite{chen2020understanding}.
-Consequently, the second method also only has limited power in evaluation the tools considering a more realistic setting.
+Achieving good results on a dataset predominantly composed of toy contracts cannot guarantee the tool's effectiveness for real-world DApps.
+Furthermore, only a small proportion of contracts contain weaknesses among hundreds of contracts, which also impact the results.
+Regarding the \textit{second} method, it can only determine the false/true positive rates of proposed tools; however, it cannot evaluate the tool's false/true negatives.
+Additionally, although the evaluation of prior tools includes a substantial number of smart contracts, approximately 96\% of them are toy contracts that contain less than five on-chain transactions~\cite{chen2020understanding}.
+Consequently, the second method also has limited power to evaluate the tools considering a more realistic setting.